 Oat milk also provides a small amount of fiber, which is important for digestive health.
 Fiber helps maintain regular bowel movements and promotes the growth of beneficial bacteria in the gut.

-Oat milk also contains a small amount of iron, with one cup providing about 6% of the Daily Value (DV) for iron.
-Iron plays an important role in transporting oxygen throughout the body, supporting growth, energy and hormone production, and brain development.
+Additionally, oat milk contains a small amount of iron; one cup of oat milk provides approximately 6% of the daily value (DV) of iron.
+Iron plays a vital role in transporting oxygen throughout the body, supporting growth, energy and hormone production, and brain development.

 Calcium is essential for nerve and muscle function, hormone production, and bone health.
-Vitamin B12 aids in red blood cell production, brain function, and metabolism regulation.
-If you want to increase the amount of vitamins and minerals in your diet, choose fortified oat milk products.
+Vitamin B12 supports red blood cell production, brain function, and metabolic regulation.
+If you want to increase your intake of vitamins and minerals, consider oat milk products that are fortified with micronutrients.

 Source: https://tuoitre.vn/sua-nao-an-toan-voi-nguoi-bi-soi-than-20250301221834757.htm